SpeeedyAtGithub/4w55.github.io/README.md

 If any projectile (e.g. egg, snowball, arrow) lands near the Warden, the mob inspects the location where the projectile landed, due to the projectile creating movement and noise.
 This feature can be used in order to cause a distraction.
 Does not detect players that are sneaking.
 When aggravated for long enough, the warden follows the player continuously, regardless of any other distractions.
-Because of this, it can detect players that are invisible.[13]
+Because of this, it can detect players that are invisible.
 Burns in direct daylight.
-[14]
-It is the only mob that spawns in Deep Dark.[15]
+It is the only mob that spawns in Deep Dark.
-A mob designed to be extremely difficult, intended to be avoided and fled from.[16]
-Has a way to counter the strategy of building up 3 blocks to avoid attacks.[17]
+A mob designed to be extremely difficult, intended to be avoided and fled from.
+Has a way to counter the strategy of building up 3 blocks to avoid attacks.
 Incredibly strong, doing 32♥ × 16 damage, bringing players wearing full netherite armor from full health to 7♥♥♥♥ health points.
-Currently has 500♥ × 250 health points.[18]
+Currently has 500♥ × 250 health points.
 At least as fast as the player's walking speed.
 Seems to have knockback resistance.
 The warden's chest has a glowing core that appears to brighten and dim in tandem with the Darkness effect.
 The core creates a low throbbing sound as it pulses.
 The sound and animation seem to speed up rapidly when the warden notices a player.
-Is about 3.5 blocks tall, making it one of the tallest mobs in the game, exceeding the iron golem and enderman in height and width (the same).[note 2][19]
+Is about 3.5 blocks tall, making it one of the tallest mobs in the game, exceeding the iron golem and enderman in height and width (the same).
 Can be summoned by Sculk Shriekers; a Warden rises out of the ground nearby if too many are activated.
 (Info from: https://minecraft.fandom.com/wiki/Java_Edition_1.19)
 Well that includes the post.